Emulator Issues #9125

 Broken - [[[http://i.imgur.com/Rbkkpnn.jpg]]]

-#1 Updated by Bighead.0 almost 4 years ago
+#1 Updated by Bighead.0 about 4 years ago

 A save file that loads where the screenshots were taken.